-Visiting Alaska in the summer is festive in its own right, but Alaskans are proud to celebrate their state’s history, cultures, sunlight, quirkiness, sustenance and independence at numerous summer festivals.
+Visiting Alaska in the summer is festive in its own right, but Alaskans are proud to celebrate their state’s history, cultures, sunlight, quirkiness, sustenance and independence at numerous Alaska summer festivals.
 From bluegrass picking to picking berries, sunny Solstice to yummy King Crab, Alaska has summer festivals for all tastes.

-Every July since the ‘50s, the Golden Heart City of Fairbanks has celebrated its Gold Rush roots with its week-long Golden Days festival.
+Every July since the ‘50s, the Golden Heart City of Fairbanks has celebrated its Gold Rush roots with its week-long Golden Days Festival.
 Community pride flows and so do thousands of rubber duckies in a race down the Chena River.
 The area’s history also comes to life with truly unique events like the Felix Pedro look-alike contest.
 The highlight is the weekend parade featuring dozens of Gold Rush-inspired floats, filling food, creative crafters and gold, gold, gold!

 Fairbanksans don’t take sunlight for granted.
 In fact, they bask in it and celebrate it.
-Every June near Summer Solstice, the Midnight Sun Festival brings the sun and fun downtown.
+Every June, near the Summer Solstice, the Midnight Sun Festival brings the sun and fun downtown.
 City blocks shut down for food, music and vendors, the Midnight Sun Run course travels from the university to its downtown finish line, and the Midnight Sun Game is a baseball classic that starts late, is played without the assistance of manmade light and pauses at midnight for the singing of the Alaska Flag Song.